-In the process of building the changeover sample, we also identified firms that remain private throughout the observation period.
+In the process of building the changeover sample, we also identified firms that remained private throughout the observation period as noted previously.
 We retained these firms and built a private benchmark sample, which comprises 158 firms that introduce 18,160 new product introductions between 1980 and 2011.
 We have 3,433 firm-year observations for this sample of private firms.